 It's county fair season in Nebraska!
 County fairs are events held throughout the state of Nebraska that involve 4-H by giving youth an opportunity to develop their 4-H skills.
 At county fairs, 4-H members are able to exhibit the knowledge and ability that they have developed in their 4-H project areas, whether it is showing a bucket calf or displaying their photography.
 Members can showcase their work and accomplishments from 4-H through county fair shows.

-Congratulations to the Clever Clovers 4-H Club of Polk County for being selected as the Nebraska 4-H Club of the Month.
+Congratulations to the Gold Standard 4-H Club from Garfield County for being selected as your May 2017 Nebraska 4-H Club of the Month!

-The Nebraska 4-H Foundation is accepting applications for Club of the Month.
-Clubs are encouraged to apply for next month and be acknowledged for their achievements, service projects, and awards!
+The Nebraska 4-H Foundation is accepting applications for the next Club of the Month.
+All clubs are encouraged to apply to be acknowledged for their achievements, service projects, and awards!
 Winners will receive a $50 check from the Nebraska 4-H Foundation and will be recognized statewide!
 Applications can be found at http://ne4hfoundation.org/recognition/.

 Nebraska 4-H youth, families, and volunteers are invited to participate in a statewide community service effort by creating and donating quilts to the service men and women who are protecting our country and who are "touched by war."
 The quilts will be collected and given through the Quilts of Valor Foundation.

 4-H members and volunteers can work alone or in groups to make the quilts.
 Donations of fabric, batting or machine-quilting may be located in order to complete the project.
 Service organizations or other donors in the community may help provide funds for the Quilt of Valor.
 The quilts may then be entered in county fairs and the Nebraska State Fair in the citizenship, quilt quest, or design decisions project areas.

 If you are interested in participating in this project, please review the Nebraska 4-H Quilts of Valor Statewide Guidelines.